bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

 - two main challenges
   - 1. the long tail effect in feature distribution(feature imbalanced problem)
     - bias toward the dominated head features
+  - 2. data scarcity problem
+    - leading to the poor generalization
-  - 2. resampling is not effective to overcome feature unbalance
+    - resampling is not effective to overcome feature unbalance(replicate of the dataset)
     - why? future market landscapes are diverse and intricate
 - turning point
   - events that affect specific stocks ➡️ an instantaneous dominance over their movements